 If you are not getting emailed receipts for recurring donations, first check your spam or junk mail folder – search for anything with the word "Pledge".

-How secure is my identity and card information?
+How secure are my identity and card information?

 Pledge itself does not capture, transmit, or store your credit card information.
 It is encrypted locally on your device and sent directly from there to Pledge's payment processor, Stripe, without passing through Pledge's systems.
 No credit card information, encrypted or not, ever passes through or is stored on a Pledge system or network.